rochiyat/express-typescript-postgres-boilerplate/README.md

-# Boilerplate for Next.js, Express, and PostgreSQL Integration
+# Boilerplate for Express and PostgreSQL Integration with TypeScript and Prisma

-This repository provides a boilerplate for building a full-stack web application using Next.js for the frontend, Express.js for the backend API, and PostgreSQL as the database.
+This repository provides a boilerplate for building a backend API using express and CRUD operations with PostgreSQL as the database.
 It is designed to streamline the development process by offering a pre-configured setup that integrates these technologies seamlessly.

 ## Features

 - **TypeScript Support**: Leverage TypeScript's static typing for enhanced code quality and developer experience.
 - **Express Setup**: Pre-configured with Express for rapid API development.
 - **Environment Configuration**: Easily manage environment variables using [dotenv](https://github.com/motdotla/dotenv).
-- **ESLint & Prettier**: Pre-configured for consistent code style and linting.
+- **ESLint**: Pre-configured for consistent code style and linting.
 - **Jest**: Ready-to-go setup for unit and integration testing.
 - **Swagger UI**: Auto-generated API documentation using [Swagger](https://swagger.io/).
-- **Error Handling**: Centralized error handling middleware.
 - **PostgreSQL**: Pre-configured with PostgreSQL for database integration.
 - **Prisma**: Pre-configured with Prisma for database integration.